 I bought a princess birthday banner and put up some paper birthday decorations and pink and white balloons.
 The result was a simple but cute ambience.
 My dad called it quite 80s but Sam loved it and I think it is us parents who want to shove these extravagant birthdays with huge cutouts, bouncy castles and outrageous decor.
 Kids just want balloons, lots and lots of them.

 I didn’t keep any planned activities for the kids.
-I just gave them small kits with crayons, pencil colors, stickers, cardpaper etc and asked that each kid make a card for the other two.
+I just gave them small kits with crayons, pencil colours, stickers, card paper etc and asked that each kid make a card for the other two.
 The kids made beautiful designs and decorated them with stickers for each other.
 It was lovely to see all these little cousins bonding.

-Although I wanted a disney princess photo cake but that didn’t happen because of a goof-up at the bakery.
+Although I wanted a Disney princess photo cake that didn’t happen because of a goof-up at the bakery.
 We settled for a simple but beautiful barbie cake.
 It also taught me that next time I must go for one of those personalized birthday cakes by a home-based baker.